whassani/objecta-labs/development/nestjs-getting-started.md

-# AgentForge NestJS Development Guide
+# ObjectaLabs NestJS Development Guide

 ## Getting Started with NestJS Backend

-This guide will help you set up your NestJS backend development environment for AgentForge.
+This guide will help you set up your NestJS backend development environment for ObjectaLabs.

 ## Prerequisites